Lesson Overview

 "Based on my research and the unique value I bring through [specific skills/projects], I was hoping we could consider a base salary of $X, which would be more in line with market rates for someone with my background."

-If They Say No:
+If They Say No to Your Salary Ask:

 Negotiation Best Practices: